Vasily Sidorov: Diplomatic career

 Sidorov returned overseas in 1991, heading to New York once more as deputy and then first deputy Permanent Representative of the Soviet Union to the United Nations.
 With the dissolution of the Soviet Union in late 1991, Sidirov remained in post, representing the Russian Federation, with the rank of Envoy Extraordinary and Plenipotentiary 1st class from 20 June 1994, and then Ambassador Extraordinary and Plenipotentiary from 2 March 1995, until November 1995 when he returned to Russia and was appointed a Deputy Minister of Foreign Affairs.
 On 18 December 1997 Sidirov took up his final posting as Permanent Representative of Russia to the United Nations Office and other International Organizations in Geneva.
 To prepare for his new post, he was dismissed as a deputy minister on 28 January 1998.
 On 17 April 1998 he was also appointed as Russia's representative to the Conference on Disarmament in Geneva, concurrently with his other posting.
 He held these posts in Geneva until his retirement in 2001.
 He was officially released from his duties on 31 July 2001.

 Retirement and death

 Sidorov had served as Deputy Chairman of the National Committee of the Russian Federation for the Decade of International Law since July 1997.
 He had also been a Member of the Council on Foreign and Defence Policy.
-In addition to his native Russian, Sidirov spoke English, Greek and French.
+In addition to his native Russian, Sidorov spoke English, Greek and French.
 In retirement he worked at the telecommunications company MegaFon as Director for Foreign Economic Relations since 2001.

 Vasily Sidorov died on 12 April 2020.
 In its obituary the Russian Ministry of Foreign Affairs described him as "a highly qualified diplomat, a sensitive leader, a confident and firm defender of Russia's position and interests."